Deepakgthomas/benchmarking_rlmut/README.md

 ```

-7. To evaluate the trained agents on our test environments run -
+2. To evaluate RLMutation's trained agents on our test environments, we use the function `run_test()`.
+This inturn calls the functions created by RLMutation to run their saved models on specified environments.
 ```commandline
 bash run_test_agent.sh new_environment_name algorithm_name
 ```